HBPMedical/gateway/api/assets/engines/default/tos.md

 Besides the law applicable to these Terms &amp; Conditions, the MIP and data available on the MIP are also subject to European legislations and regulations as well as to the ethical principles of Horizon 2020, the EU Framework programme for research and innovation ([https://ec.europa.eu/programmes/horizon2020/](https://ec.europa.eu/programmes/horizon2020/)).

-The Medical Informatics Platform is a privacy-preserving platform that complies with the European regulation, based on Privacy By Design and by Default.
+The Medical Informatics Platform is a privacy-preserving platform, compliant with the Swiss and European laws and regulations pertaining to data protection and research ethics, and is based on Privacy By Design and by Default.
 The reference text is the REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016, on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, henceforth &#39;GDPR&#39;).

 1. **Operation of the MIP**

-    The MIP is provided and operated by the Centre Hospitalier Universitaire Vaudois located in Lausanne (hereinafter described as &quot;CHUV&quot;), as coordinator of the Medical Informatics Platform.
+    The MIP is provided and operated by the Centre Hospitalier Universitaire Vaudois located in Lausanne (hereinafter described as &quot;CHUV&quot;), as Product Owner of the Medical Informatics Platform.

 1. **Scope**